 Saturday 9 December, from 5.30 to 8 PM: Award Ceremony & Public screening of a top selection of short films addressing Youth and Agroecology

-The public screening follows up a short film competition co-organized by the Agroecology Learning alliance in South East Asia (ALiSEA) and the Luang Prabang Film Festival (LPFF) between August and October 2017 focusing on Youth and Agroecology.
+The public screening followed up a short film competition co-organized by the Agroecology Learning alliance in South East Asia (ALiSEA) and the Luang Prabang Film Festival (LPFF) between August and October 2017 focusing on Youth and Agroecology.
 This film competition was opened to all film makers of the Mekong Region.
 We have received over 20 short movies.

 - Impact of integrated agriculture on local peoples’ livelihood and environment” in Savannakhet province, Lao PDR, produced by ARMI with the financial support from ALiSEA

-Young Organic Farmers, Journey of Hope: Natural Seeds, our common mission to save life, produced by Towards Organic Asia with the financial support from ALiSEA
+Young Organic Farmers, Journey of Hope: Natural Seeds, our common mission to save life, produced by Towards Organic Asia with the financial support from ALiSEA.

 Who are we?